dannywillems/dannywillems.github.io/_posts/en-309-ocsigen-compile-eliom-projet-understand-compilation-process-deep.md

 Eliom project uses files with extension <b class="helvetica">.eliom</b> and <b class="helvetica">.eliomi</b> (for interface).
 These filetypes are OCaml common filetypes (ml and mli) and contains OCaml code.
 It's just a way to distinguish between common OCaml code and Eliom code (Eliom build tools use these differences for some compilation rules).

 This is a code example which defines a website and a page containing a paragraph with «Hello, World!».
-Paste it in a file hello_world.eliom.
+Paste it in a file <b class="helvetica">hello_world.eliom</b>.
 We will use this filename for the rest of the article.

 [cce lang="ocaml"]
 [%%shared